Springtime succotash with medley of corn, carrots, ham, spring onions, and fava beans.

 * To get 2 cups of shelled fava beans, start with 3 lbs of whole fava beans.
 Working over a large bowl, remove the outer shell by bending a pod near one of the beans, cracking the pod and then squeezing the bean with your fingers to shoot it into the bowl.
 Once you have filled your bowl, take the beans and boil them in salted water for 5 minutes.
 Shock them in ice water to preserve their bright green color.
 Then peel off the outer peel of the bean.

 2 Add the corn and spring onions and toss to combine.
-Saute for another 2 minutes.
+Sauté for another 2 minutes.

 3 Add the fava beans, which already have been blanched, and cook for one more minute.
 Turn off the heat and add the lemon juice, and taste for salt.
 You might not need any because the ham is salty.
 Cover the pot and let it sit for 2 minutes, to steam.

-Toss in the mint and serve hot or at room temperature.
+4 To serve, toss in the mint and serve hot or at room temperature.